This page explains GKE on-prem quotas and limits for Google Cloud projects, clusters, and nodes.

 For each admin cluster, you can deploy a maximum of 20 user clusters.

 - You must create a minimum of 3 nodes.

-- You can create a maximum of 3000 pods, where:
+- You can create a maximum of 7500 pods:

-- Each pod can consists of one or more containers.
+- Each pod can consist of one or more containers.

 For bundled load balancing mode, you can create a maximum of 500

 - Each user cluster must have a unique name across all admin clusters that are within a single Google Cloud project.

 You can register a maximum of 15 user clusters by default.
 To register more clusters in GKE Hub, you can submit a request to increase your quota in the Google Cloud console: